antonpictures/Emoji-Mayhem/README.md

-#  Emoji Wars - Game Design Document
+# Angry Words / Emoji Wars - Game Design Document

 This document outlines the core concepts, gameplay mechanics, and future ideas for the game.